ThePhD/sol2/docs/source/api/usertype.rst

 inheritance + overloading
 -------------------------

-While overloading is supported regardless of inheritance caveats or not, the current version of Sol has a first-match, first-call style of overloading when it comes to inheritance.
+While overloading is supported regardless of inheritance caveats or not, the current version of sol has a first-match, first-call style of overloading when it comes to inheritance.
 Put the functions with the most derived arguments first to get the kind of matching you expect or cast inside of an intermediary C++ function and call the function you desire.

 compilation speed
 -----------------